2002 Arizona Wildcats football team: Game summaries

-Northern Arizona
+vs Northern Arizona

 The Wildcats began the season by hosting in-state foe Northern Arizona from Flagstaff.
 It was the first meeting between the two since 1945.
 The Wildcats would dominate the Lumberjacks from the start for an easy win.

-Utah
+vs Utah

 In their next game against Utah, Arizona started off hot with a Wade touchdown catch.
 The Wildcats would add to their lead with a pair of field goals before halftime.
 In the second half, Arizona increased their lead after a Briggs forced fumble which turned into another field goal.

 By the fourth quarter, the Utes would rally to cut the Arizona lead to a single score.
 In the final minute, they threatened to possibly win it by entering Wildcat territory.
 They would be denied a touchdown when a Utah receiver stepped out of bounds after a catch, though replays showed that he may have had a foot in bounds, which became controversial among Utah fans.
 A few plays later, the Wildcats would stop the Utes short of the goal line on fourth down, and Arizona survived move to 2–0 for the second consecutive season under Mackovic.
 Arizona’s defense shut down Utah’s rushing offense (which was ranked second at the time), limiting them to only 36 yards.

-Wisconsin
+at No. 22 Wisconsin

 Arizona traveled to Wisconsin to play the #22 Badgers in the first ever meeting between the two teams.
 After a scoreless first quarter, Wisconsin broke it open with 24 points, drawing comparisons to Arizona’s embarrassing loss to Penn State in 1999.
 The Wildcats would play better in the second half, but the big halftime deficit would be too much for them to overcome and lost for the first time in the season.
 Arizona’s dominant offense fell silent against the Badgers and Mackovic lost his first non-conference game as Wildcat coach.

+vs North Texas

-Oregon
+vs No. 8 Oregon

 After a close win over North Texas (which featured Arizona’s blocked field goal return for a touchdown before halftime), the Wildcats hosted Oregon yet again.
 Arizona looked great early, leading 14-7 after the opening quarter.
 However, the eighth-ranked Ducks would take control of the game and shut out the Wildcats the rest of the way.
 Despite the loss, Wade had a career-high 12 receptions, including a touchdown.

-Washington
+at No. 22 Washington

 The Wildcats visited Washington for the third straight season.
 Arizona would lead in the fourth quarter, only to see the #22 Huskies come back with a long touchdown catch and run past their secondary and gave the Wildcats another stunning loss for the third year in a row.